bgermann/cforms2/readme.txt

 == Changelog ==

+= 14.9.10 =
+* enhanced: replace some icons with Dashicons

 = 14.9.9 =
 * bugfix:   do not depend on TLD consisting of only 2-4 characters, even on non-AJAX forms